A03ki/f-AnoGAN/README.md

 ## Usage for training and test the MNIST dataset

-Please run below in order.
+Please run below in order on the CPU.

 ### Step: 0